sdonchez/sdonchez.engineer/README.md

 ## Welcome to the repo for my personal website!

-This site is live at https://sdonchez.engineer (as well as https://sdonchez.github.io)
+This site is live at https://sdonchez.engineer

 This site is:

 - Built in Vue.JS
-- Styled with Bootstrap
+- Styled with PrimeVue and TailwindCSS
-- Hosted through GitHub Pages
+- Hosted through Cloudflare Pages